-We've also been involved with a channel refresh to ensure it appealed to potential viewers without alienating the core, pre-tested major off-air programme brand campaigns in both qual and quant, previewed a new acquisition to 200 respondents online to guide its launch marketing, invited our panelists to attend physical preview screenings and found fans to meet channel teams in working sessions.
+We've also been involved with a channel refresh to ensure it appealed to potential viewers without alienating the core, run channel name testing quant, assessed the appeal of a potential new SVOD service, pre-tested major off-air programme brand campaigns in both qual and quant, previewed a new US drama acquisition to 200 respondents online to guide its launch marketing, invited our panelists to attend physical preview screenings and found fans to meet channel teams in working sessions.

 At UKTV we use Inquisi regularly for a variety of projects.
 I have always found them quick, economical and reliable.
 They are very collaborative to work with and have a great understanding of the TV market.
 I have always found their respondents to be articulate and insightful and more importantly, accurately recruited."